 CoffeeCup Free HTML Editor is one of a dying breed of web building programs that don't use a CMS (content management system).
 While not in the same league as the likes of Adobe Dreamweaver, Free HTML Editor packs quite a professional punch.
 With split screen code/preview views, it's possible to see the effect the changes you make have straight away.

 Joomla is a well-known name in the CMS world.
-It may not be as popular as WordPress, but it offers the same two options: build a site using the web app at joomla.com and having it hosted on the company's servers, or download the software from joomla.org and host it yourself.
+It may not be as popular as WordPress, but it offers the same two options: build a site using the web app at launch.joomla.org and have it hosted on the company's servers, or download the software from joomla.org and host it yourself.

 If you choose the latter option, you'll notice that the interface is much less approachable than WordPress.
 It's not completely impenetrable, but there are lots of menus and options to work through and it doesn't feel quite as polished as WordPress.

-Joomla's online website builder is nearly as complex, but doesn't involve the same setup process, making it a bette option for beginners.
-Its key selling point is its huge collection of themes and extensions, which provide endless ways to customize the way your site looks and works.
+Joomla's free website builder is nearly as complex, but doesn't involve the same setup process, making it a better option for beginners.
+Its key selling point is a huge collection of themes and extensions, which provide endless ways to customize the way your site looks and works.